borisfaure/cantor36-rs/README.md

 - Multiple keymaps
 - Hold Tap actions
 - Sequences
+- CapsLock

+## On CapsLock support

+The firmware generates an event on Col 0, Row 3 when the CapsLock led changes states.
+This is not a wired element but can be used to support CapsLock on the keymap, to have a different behavior when CapsLock is set.

 ## What's missing

 - No support for controlling the mouse
 - One Shot Actions
 - ...

 ## Installing the needed tools